 The abbreviation tech stands for 'turn-expanded contraction hierarchy'.
 The first part, 'turn-expanded', means that the route network is based on turns rather than route segments, and can therefore incorporate turn costs including cross-traffic turns and delays at lights.
 The second part, 'contraction hierarchy', means that the network is contracted and simplified by creating large numbers of shortcuts, enabling the correct route to be found after visiting a very small number of nodes.

 The new system is not an approximation or a heuristic, or in any way an imperfect solution.
 It creates exactly the same routes as the standard system.
-Its main disadvantage is that it doesn't support multiple routing profiles at run-time, because the shortcuts have to be worked out in advance during data preparation.
+Its main disadvantage is that it doesn't support arbitrary routing profiles at run-time, because the shortcuts have to be worked out in advance during data preparation.

-Creating maps with low-memory routing data
+Creating maps with 'tech' routing data

 By default the car profile is used.

 It is much faster than A-star routing over most routes, and there is no delay when creating the first route, because the route network doesn't need to be loaded into memory.

 Disadvantages of /route=tech